Small hydro: Advantages and disadvantages

 The primary advantages of small hydro development include low costs to build and the ability to remain disconnected from centralized power grids.
 Contentious points within small hydropower development include issues in environmental justice, regulatory oversight, and environmental impacts.

 In a number of communities which lack essential electricity access, small hydro offers a reliable source of decentralized electricity.
 Small hydro projects do not always require significant government assistance and gaps in governance allow them to be built fairly easily.
 Given these policy gaps, small hydropower as a renewable, climate mitigation strategy can also negatively affect local livelihoods in the absence of community-minded policy.

 The environmental impacts of small hydropower projects are understudied.
-Within run-of-river design projects, the greatest harm for water systems are flow regime alteration, loss of river cohesion and connectivity, and habitat degradation effecting fish and macroinvertebrates.
+Within run-of-river design projects, the greatest harm for water systems are flow regime alteration, loss of river cohesion and connectivity, and habitat degradation affecting fish and macroinvertebrates.

 An example of a small hydro power plant, Sveta Petka.